Other / mixed grade configuration · Garfield Heights, OH

 How many students attend William Foster Elementary School?

 William Foster Elementary School has 398 students enrolled.
-It is a other school in Garfield Heights, OH.
+It is a public school in Garfield Heights, OH.

 What is the student-teacher ratio at William Foster Elementary School?

-The student-teacher ratio at William Foster Elementary School is 16:1, which is 13% lower than the Ohio average of 18.3:1 and 1% higher than the national average of 15.9:1.
+The student-teacher ratio at William Foster Elementary School is 12.4:1, which is 32% lower than the Ohio average of 18.2:1 and 21% lower than the national average of 15.7:1.
 Lower ratios generally mean more individual attention per student.

 What is the racial and ethnic makeup of William Foster Elementary School?

-The largest demographic group at William Foster Elementary School is African American at 78.6%.
-The school serves a diverse student body in Garfield Heights, OH.
+The largest demographic group at William Foster Elementary School is African American at 78.6% of enrollment, in Garfield Heights, OH.

 What is the Resource Investment Index for William Foster Elementary School?

-William Foster Elementary School has a Resource Investment Index of 22/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+William Foster Elementary School has a Resource Investment Index of 25/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page